 For the purposes of impairment testing, goodwill has been allocated to the following cash-generating units ("CGUs").
-The carrying amount of goodwill (net of accumulated impairment losses) as at 31 December 2011 and 2010 is allocated as follows:
+The carrying amount of goodwill (net of accumulated impairment losses) as at 31 December 2012 and 2011 is allocated as follows:

+2012 2011

+RMB'000 RMB'000

-2011 RMB'000 2010 RMB'000 Installation of fire prevention and fighting systems 8,442 8,442 Production and sale of fire engines 7,630 7,630 Production and sale of fire prevention and fighting equipment 3,568 3,568 Trading of fire engines, fire prevention and fighting 10 107 and rescue equipment 12,127 19,640 31,767
+Installation of fire prevention and fighting systems 8,442 8,442

+Production and sale of fire engines 7,630 7,630

+Production and sale of fire prevention

+and fighting equipment 3,568

+16,248 19,640

-The recoverable amounts of the above CGUs were determined based on value in use calculations, which use cash flow projections based on financial budgets approved by management covering a five-year period, and discount rates ranging from 12% to 13% (2010: 11% to 15%).
-The cash flows beyond that five-year period have been extrapolated using a steady annual growth rate at 1% (2010: zero to 1%).
+The recoverable amounts of the above CGUs were determined based on value in use calculations, which use cash flow projections based on financial budgets approved by management covering a five-year period, and discount rates at 12% (2011: 12% to 13%).
+The cash flows beyond that five-year period have been extrapolated using a steady annual growth rate at 1% (2011: 1%).
 This growth rate is based on the forecasts of the relevant industries and does not exceed their average long-term growth rate.
 Other key assumptions for the value in use calculations included budgeted sales and gross margins and their related cash inflows and outflows patterns, estimated based on the CGUs' historical performance and management's expectation of the market development.
 Management believes that any reasonably possible change in any of these assumptions would not cause the recoverable amounts of CGUs to fall below their respective carrying amounts.

-During the year, the Group assessed the recoverable amount of goodwill and determined that goodwill associated with the trading of fire engines, fire prevention and fighting and rescue equipment was fully impaired.
-The Group made a full provision for impairment loss of the goodwill because it is uncertain about the future profitability of the trading business as the Group has uncertainties in securing business with a major supplier and a major customer.
+At 31 December 2011, the Group assessed the recoverable amount of goodwill and determined that goodwill associated with the trading of fire engines, fire prevention and fighting and rescue equipment of RMB12,127,000 was fully impaired.
+The Group made a full provision for impairment loss of the goodwill because it was uncertain about the future profitability of the trading business as the Group had uncertainties in securing business with a major supplier and a major customer.